Copyright© 2016 by Ernest Bywater

 The manager looks at Mo, signs for him to close the door, and when it’s closed he says, “The new owner has listed you on the twenty-five man roster.
 He’s already sent it to the league.
 So it’s too late now.
 I can’t do anything about it.
 Sorry, Mo.
 Now, on the good side, he’s been lazy and is only now starting to learn about the contracts and how the timing works.
 The Old Man helped you out by not letting the nephew be in full charge until after the arbitration deadline had passed.
 He’s already signed all of the other players.
 So there’s no change in the team.”

-On being told the worst of the trouble makers have been renewed Mo’s response is to groan, and he says, “Well, the worst case is: I’m out of here in June.
+On being told the worst of the trouble makers have been renewed Mo’s response is to groan then he says, “Well, the worst case is I’m out of here in June.
 I can survive knowing there is an end in sight.”

 “Oh, another thing.
 He wasn’t happy to learn you got married and they got no PR out of it.
 He was also unhappy not to be able to get you in to talk in December.
 Watch out as he’s out to prove he’s the big boss.”